imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 The semantics of `StorageIterator` are distinct for its core methods:

-* `next()`: This method is solely responsible for attempting to move the cursor to the next element.
+- `next()`: This method attempts to move the cursor to the next element.
 It returns a `Result` to report any errors encountered during this advancement (e.g., I/O issues).
-It does *not* inherently guarantee that the new position is valid, only that the attempt to move was made.
+It does **not** inherently guarantee that the new position is valid, only that the attempt to move was made.
-* `is_valid()`: This method indicates whether the iterator's current cursor points to a valid data element.
-It does *not* advance the iterator.
+- `is_valid()`: This method indicates whether the iterator's current cursor points to a valid data element.
+It does **not** advance the iterator.

 Therefore, as an implementer of `StorageIterator`, after each call to `next()` (even if it succeeds without an error from the `next()` operation itself), you are responsible for updating the internal state so that `is_valid()` correctly reflects whether the new cursor position actually points to a valid item.

 In summary, `next` moves the cursor to the next place. `is_valid` returns if the iterator has reached the end or errored.
 You can assume `next` will only be called when `is_valid` returns true.
-There will be a `FusedIterator` wrapper for iterators that block calls to `next` when the iterator is not valid to avoid users from misusing the iterators.
+We provide a `FusedIterator` wrapper for iterators that blocks calls to `next` when the iterator is not valid to avoid users from misusing the iterators.

 Back to the memtable iterator.
-You should have found out that the iterator does not have any lifetime associated with that.
+You should have found that the iterator does not have any lifetime associated with it.
 Imagine that you create a `Vec<u64>` and call `vec.iter()`, the iterator type will be something like `VecIterator<'a>`, where `'a` is the lifetime of the `vec` object.
 The same applies to `SkipMap`, where its `iter` API returns an iterator with a lifetime.
 However, in our case, we do not want to have such lifetimes on our iterators to avoid making the system overcomplicated (and hard to compile...).

-If the iterator does not have a lifetime generics parameter, we should ensure that *whenever the iterator is being used, the underlying skiplist object is not freed*.
+If the iterator does not have a lifetime generics parameter, we should ensure that **whenever the iterator is being used, the underlying skiplist object is not freed**.
 The only way to achieve that is to put the `Arc<SkipMap>` object into the iterator itself.
 To define such a structure,

 ```rust,no_run
 pub struct MemtableIterator {